 Installation and Maintenance of Culverts - 5 Technical

 The three most important factors that affect the lifespan of a road are drainage, drainage, drainage.
-Keep your drainage under control and your roads living longer with a culvert!
+Keep your drainage an under control and your roads living long with a culvert!
 A culvert is any closed conduit used to conduct surface runoff from one side of a road to the other, from underneath a road or driveway, and leading to a stream, lake, or detention basin.
-Culvert pipes come in many materials, shapes, and sizes, each of which has its own properties and advantages.
-The focus of this workshop is culvert installation and maintenance, and is geared toward public works directors, road agents, or others who clean, inspect, or install culverts.
+Culvert pipes come in many materials, shapes, and sizes.
+Each material has its own characteristics and advantages.
+The focus of this workshop is culvert installation and maintenance.

 Introduction to Computers – 5 Technical